 Transportation.
 The transportation market is significant and growing, both domestically and internationally, and we expect this will continue in coming years.
 Transportation services include the design and construction management of a broad range of transportation infrastructure projects, including airports, seaports, bridges, tunnels, railway lines and highways.
-According to ENR, the top 500 engineering design firms earned \$20.3 billion in revenue in 2005 as a result of transportation work.
+According to ENR, the top 500 engineering design firms earned \$13.4 billion in revenue in 2006 as a result of transportation work, an 11.7% increase over the \$12.0 billion in revenue generated in 2005 from transportation work.
 The U.S. Department of Commerce projected in late 2006 that the dollar value of domestic transportation construction projects would grow 11.9% during 2006 and that it will grow an additional 3% in 2007, to a value of \$31 billion.
 The Department of Commerce also predicted that highway and street spending, which it categorizes separately from transportation, would increase 16% in 2006 and will rise another 7% in 2007 to reach \$81.5 billion.
+In addition, FMI Corp., a Denver-based management consulting firm specializing in the construction industry, projects that transportation and highway and street construction revenues will grow 7.3% in 2007, 5.6% in 2008, 4.9% in 2009 and 4.2% in 2010.
 Growth in domestic transportation spending is driven by such factors as the continuation of federal funding for SAFETEA-LU, a \$286 billion highway funding bill.
 Growth is also driven by increased domestic spending on highway projects, the increased utilization of road, rail, airport and seaport facilities, combined with the obsolescence of many existing facilities.
 In addition, domestic growth is driven by significant increases in the use of aviation facilities.
 Domestic airline passenger traffic has returned to and surpassed the 65.4 million monthly travelers level achieved prior to September 2001.
 Healthier state budgets have also fueled infrastructure activity.
 California, for example, passed a \$20 billion bond measure for transportation in 2006 that has the potential to increase spending in this area substantially in the coming years.